unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/mult_vis_in_fig.md

 In this section we discuss how users are able to include multiple visualizations in a single figure.

-By using the !-version of the plotting function and putting in a grid position instead of a full figure, we can create Coordinated Multiple Views.
+By using the !-version of the plotting function and putting in a grid position instead of a full figure, we can create Multiple Coordinated Views.

 You start by creating a figure with Makie.Figure.

 `f = Figure()`

-now each plot can be added to `f` via the `config.plot!(...)` function by putting in a grid position, like `f[1,1]`
+Now each plot can be added to `f` via the `config.plot!(...)` function by putting in a grid position, such as `f[1,1]`.

 ```
 f = Figure()